arianakeith/audio-narrative-2023spring/assets.md

 -highlighting on paper (record)

--sounds of making a cup of coffee with a Keurig (record)
+-sounds of making a cup of coffee with a Keurig (record) done

--my voice saying "its time" (record)
+-my voice saying "its time" (record) done